dotswg/dots-requirements/draft-ietf-dots-requirements.md

 around the globe, from Tier-1 service providers on down to enterprises and small businesses.
 Attack scale and frequency similarly have continued to increase, thanks to software vulnerabilities leading to reflection and amplification attacks.
-Once staggering attack traffic volume is now the norm *REF*, and the impact of larger-scale attacks attract the attention of international press agencies. *REF GREAT CANNON*
+Once staggering attack traffic volume is now the norm, and the impact of larger-scale attacks attract the attention of international press agencies.

 The higher profile and greater impact of contemporary DDoS attacks has led to increased focus on coordinated attack response.
 Many institutions and